Section 3.4: School-Based Strategies

 Creating a Positive School Environment

-A supportive and inclusive school climate is fundamental in preventing juvenile delinquency.
+A supportive and inclusive school climate is fundamental to preventing juvenile delinquency.
 Schools that foster a sense of belonging and acceptance can significantly influence student behavior, steering young individuals away from negative influences and towards positive social interactions and academic engagement.
 A positive school environment not only supports academic success but also cultivates a community where students feel safe, respected, and valued.

 Importance of a Supportive School Climate